chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_restart.rst

 .. code-block:: bash

-   $ chef-server-ctl restart name_of_service
+   $ chef-server-ctl restart SERVICE_NAME

-where ``name_of_service`` represents the name of any service that is listed after running the ``service-list`` subcommand.
+where ``SERVICE_NAME`` represents the name of any service that is listed after running the ``service-list`` subcommand.
 When a service is successfully restarted the output should be similar to:

 .. code-block:: bash